Getting Started with Opart; GPU memory-efficient Emission Spectrum

 1. Computes an Emission Spectrum using opart

 The user needs to define a class, OpaLayer, that specifies how to calculate opacity for each layer.
 The OpaLayer class must define at least an __init__ method and a __call__ method.
 Additionally, self.nu_grid must be defined.
+In this example, molecular absorption by CO and the CIA continuum opacity of H2 are defined for each layer.
 The __call__ method should take the parameters of a layer as input and return the optical depth (delta tau) for that layer.

 from exojax.spec.opacalc import OpaPremodit